vorobev-andrew/Claims360/docs/data_dictionary.md

 # Claims360 Data Dictionary

 This document defines the data contracts for synthetic datasets used in the Claims360 project.
-Schemas are modeled on real-world healthcare EDI and EHR exports, simplified for clarity.
+Schemas are modeled on real-world healthcare reimbursement data, simplified for clarity.

 ---